perfanalytics/pose2sim/README.md

   > *N.B.:* _Extrinsic parameters:_ camera placement in space (position and orientation), need to be calculated every time a camera is moved.
 Can be calculated from a board, or from points in the scene with known coordinates.\
   > *N.B.:* If there is no measurable item in the scene, you can temporarily bring something in (a table, for example), perform calibration, and then remove it before you start capturing motion.

-  - Create a folder for each camera in your `Calibration\extrinsics` folder.
-  - Once your cameras are in place, shortly film either a board laid on the floor, or the raw scene\
-  (only one frame is needed, but do not just take a photo unless you are sure it does not change the image format).
-  - Adjust parameters in the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.
-  - Then,
+  - 3 available methods:
     - **With a checkerboard:**\
       Make sure that it is seen by all cameras. \
+      Can be set horizontally (default) or vertically (set `board_position = 'vertical'` in Config.toml). \
-      It should preferably be larger than the one used for intrinsics, as results will not be very accurate out of the covered zone.
+      It should preferably be rather large, as results will not be very accurate out of the covered zone.
     - **With scene measurements** (more flexible and potentially more accurate if points are spread out):\
       Manually measure the 3D coordinates of 10 or more points in the scene (tiles, lines on wall, boxes, treadmill dimensions...).
 These points should be as spread out as possible.
 Replace `object_coords_3d` by these coordinates in Config.toml.\
       Then you will click on the corresponding image points for each view.
     - **With keypoints:**\
-      For a more automatic calibration, OpenPose keypoints could also be used for calibration.\
+      For a more automatic calibration, pose keypoints could also be used for calibration.\
       **COMING SOON!**
+  - Once your cameras are in place, make a quicke recording of the checkerboard laid on the floor, or the raw scene (only one frame is needed, but do not just take a photo unless you are sure it does not change the image format). \
+    You can remove the checkerboard or the calibration object for the actual capture of your participants.
+  - Copy your files in the èxtrinsics` folder.
+  - Adjust parameters in the [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) file.

   <img src="Content/Calib_ext.png" width="920">